Capstone-Template-orginisation/website-template/src/content/docs/policies/Example-Enthusiastic Participant Agreement.md

 ### Welcome aboard!

 We're thrilled to have you on this journey.
-This agreement marks the collaborative spirit between you - our enthusiastic participant – and Thoth Tech.
+This agreement marks the collaborative spirit between you - our enthusiastic participant – and Company.

 ### Our Objective: